bookofproofs/bookofproofs.github.io/_sources/history/20th-century/zeckendorf.md

 ### Mathematical Profile (Excerpt):
 * Dr Abraham Zeckendorf was a dentist and he set up a dental practice in Liège near the end of the 19th  century.
-* The family were Dutch and Abraham Zeckendorf was a practicing Jew.
 * The city was occupied by Germany for the whole of the war so almost all of Zeckendorf's school education took place under German occupation.
 * The war ended in 1918 and Zeckendorf graduated from the school in the following year following which he began his studies at the University of Liège.
-* Zeckendorf had decided that, like his father, he would follow a medical profession.
-* Following even more closely his father's profession, Zeckendorf worked towards a Dental Surgery License between 1927 and 1931.
-* Zeckendorf married Elise Schwers (born Liège on 2 July 1889), a nurse known as Elsa, on 29 June 1929.
 * Eduourd and Elsa Zeckendorf had a major common interest.
 * Zeckendorf too was keen on drawing and this was a hobby which he enjoyed whenever he had some spare time.
-* Shortly after he married, by 1930, Zeckendorf was in charge of the Saint Laurent Hospital in Liège, a military hospital run by the Belgium army.
 * Zeckendorf had another hobby, in addition to art, for he was an excellent amateur mathematician.
 * This is called Zeckendorf's theorem, and the subsequence of Fibonacci numbers which add up to a given integer is called its Zeckendorf representation.
 * Zeckendorf's parents fled as soon as the invasion began and they settled in Nice, France.